rollout/rox-php/README.md

 Rollout is free-to-use, proprietary software.
 Please see the full license (found in LICENSE in this distribution) for details on its license and the licenses of its dependencies.

-Rollout Go SDK is free-to-use, proprietary software.
+Rollout SDK is free-to-use, proprietary software.
 Please see the full license found under the LICENSE file for more details.

 ## Feedback